Nitrous Oxide Factory Setup in THAILAND

 The first water scrubber condenses the steam in the hot gas, while the mist separator separates entrained moisture and traces of ammonium nitrate.
 The caustic scrubber removes residual traces of ammonium nitrate, carbon dioxide, and other nitrogen oxides.

-A variety of reactions take place in an ammonium nitrate reactor being operated to produce nitrous oxide in nitrous oxide factory.
-The pure ammonium nitrate salt melts at 169°C (337°F), and begins decomposing at 190°C (375° F).
+A variety of reactions take place in an ammonium nitrate reactor being operated to produce nitrous oxide in a nitrous oxide factory.
+The pure ammonium nitrate salt melts at 169°C (337°F) and begins decomposing at 190°C (375°F).

 The production of nitrous oxide relies on a series of specialized equipment, each playing a crucial role in ensuring the gas is produced safely and efficiently.
 From the thermal decomposition of ammonium nitrate in the reactor to the final storage in cryogenic tanks, each piece of equipment is integral to maintaining the quality, purity, and safety of the final product.